9th8/up-to-date-real-world-haskell/25-profiling-and-optimization.md

 values with no arguments need only be computed once (for example, the large list in our example program), and the result shared for later uses.
-Such values are not really part of the call graph of a program, as they\'re not evaluated on each call, but we would of course still like to know how expensive their one-off cost of evaluation was.
-To get accurate numbers for these values, known as \"constant applicative forms\", or CAFs, we use the `-caf-all` flag.
+Such values are not really part of the call graph of a program, as they're not evaluated on each call, but we would of course still like to know how expensive their one-off cost of evaluation was.
+To get accurate numbers for these values, known as "constant applicative forms", or CAFs, we use the `-caf-all` flag.

 Compiling our example program for profiling then (using the `-fforce-recomp` flag to to force full recompilation):